 About our group:

 Our Recorder Group was formed in 2016: Several of our founder members were new to the recorder, and others were "returners", in some cases returning fifty or more years after leaving primary school!
 Very few were life-long recorder players (and would not admit to being "experts") yet between us we have the ability to make an impressive multi-part rich sound!
 By the start of "Lockdown" we had gradually expanded to 20 members, with skill levels ranging from "beginner" and "improver" upwards.
-Since Covid we have rebuilt our numbers and now have members playing the full range of recorders, from the huge contra-bass, right up through the bass, tenor, treble, alto and descant recorders, with an occasional contribution from a tiny sopranino & squeak from the minute Garklein (sopranissimo).
+Since Covid we have rebuilt our numbers and now have members playing the full range of recorders, from the huge contra-bass, right up through the bass, tenor, treble, alto and descant recorders, to occasional contributions from a tiny sopranino & squeak from the tiny Garklein (sopranissimo).